 Some standard treadmills give you 55 inch long belts which should be ok for most people – but you might feel like you’re right on the edge of the belt when running.

 Incline can help you add some high-intensity interval training to your workout.
 Most treadmills today do have incline.
 However it’s the amount your getting that you should pay attention to here.

-For example, most starter treadmills give you 0 – 10% incline.
+Most starter treadmills give you 0 – 10% incline.
 This is ok.
 But if you’re already in reasonably good shape, you may find that you top out at 10% pretty fast.
-You want to at least go with a 12% or 15% incline if you want to build in high-intensity intervals.
+You want to at least go with a 12% if you want to build in high-intensity intervals.

-Or if you want even more of a challenge, you may want to go with an incline trainer like the X9 incline trainer which gives you up to 40% incline.
+Or if you want even more of a challenge, you may want to go with a Nordictrack incline trainer like the one seen below – which gives you up to 40% incline.

 Just as an example, you can burn up to 5 times more calories on a 40% incline vs a 0% incline so it’s a great way to see fast results.

-The console does make a big difference as it’s what you’ll be staring at for most of your workout.
-Look for a console that gives you a stead stream of feedback on your workout stats – not one that toggles back and forth between stats, which can get annoying.
+The console does make a big difference as it’s what you’ll be looking at for most of your workout.
+Look for a console that gives you a steady stream of feedback on your workout stats – not one that toggles back and forth between stats, which can get annoying.

 Other Things To Look For When Buying a Treadmill: